oracle-livelabs/developer/ai-vector-halloween/intro/intro.md

 | 9 | Test tubes with glowing residue found near the vault entrance, suggesting chemistry expertise | Physical Evidence |
 | 10 | Footprints in the dust that suddenly vanish at the vault door, suggesting theatrical trickery | Physical Evidence |

 Estimated Workshop Time: 60 minutes

-### About Oracle Autonomous AI Database

-Oracle Autonomous AI Database includes powerful AI features like AI Vector Search which can find meaningful connections between pieces of information, even when they use different words.

 ### Objectives